PowerDNS/pdns/docs/markdown/authoritative/settings.md

 * Boolean
 * Default: no

-Start a webserver for monitoring (and REST API if enabled).
-See ["Performance Monitoring"](../common/logging.md#performance-monitoring).
+Start a webserver for monitoring.
+See
+["Performance Monitoring"](../common/logging.md#performance-monitoring).
+Before 4.1.0, it was necessary to enable the webserver to use the REST API, this is no longer the case.

 ## `webserver-address`
 * IP Address
 * Default: 127.0.0.1

-IP Address of webserver to listen on.
+IP Address for webserver/API to listen on.
 See ["Performance Monitoring"](../common/logging.md#performance-monitoring).

 ## `webserver-allow-from`
 * IP ranges, separated by commas or whitespace
+* Default: 0.0.0.0/0,::/0

-Webserver access is only allowed from these subnets
+Webserver/API access is only allowed from these subnets.

 ## `webserver-password`
 * String